 When a topic is created, Redpanda evenly distributes its partitions by sequentially allocating them to the node with the least number of partitions.
 By default, Redpanda provides leadership balancing and partition rebalancing when nodes are added or decommissioned.

-With an Enterprise license, you can additionally enable Continuous Data Balancing to continuously monitor node availability and disk usage.
+With an Enterprise license, you can additionally enable Continuous Data Balancing to continuously monitor node and rack availability and disk usage.
 This enables self-healing clusters that dynamically balance partitions.
+It also continuously maintains adherence to rack-aware replica placement policy and self heals after rack (or availability zone) failure or replacement.
 See Continuous Data Balancing.

 Cluster balancing protects you from unbalanced systems that saturate resources on one or more nodes.
 This can affect throughput and latency.
 Furthermore, a cluster with replicas on a down node risks availability loss if more nodes fail, and a cluster that keeps losing nodes without healing eventually risks data loss.

 Automatic leadership balancing improves cluster performance by transferring leadership for a node's partitions to other replicas.
 Automatic leadership balancing changes where data is read to and written to first.
 It doesn't move any data.

 Leadership balancing is enabled by default with the